Your mint is growing like wildfire. It's standing tall in your garden or planter just begging to become a cuppa mint tea.

 I do that with my garden mint every few weeks, all summer long - and I haven't succeeded in killing the darn stuff yet ;-)

-During the active growing season, it's okay to take up to 2/3 of the new growth each time you harvest.
+During the active growing season, it's best to take no more than 1/2 to 2/3 of the new growth each time you harvest.

 If you enjoyed this article and found it helpful, please let me know by clicking this button.
 Thanks!